aniketbonagir/profile-app/README.md

 ## Details Of the APP
 On starting the app the page loads the list for character profiles.
 Max character shown are 20 character per page.<br/>
 To View a particular Character Details click on any card, it will show <br/>
-● Character information (name, species, origin etc).
+● Character information (name, species, origin etc). <br/>
-● Location information (name, dimension, amount of residents, etc).
+● Location information (name, dimension, amount of residents, etc).<br/>
-● Names of the Episodes / Chapters List the character is featured on.
+● Names of the Episodes / Chapters List the character is featured on.<br/>

 ## Available Scripts